-The Bright Sky app is free and available in 5 languages.
-It has lots of resources and support if you are experiencing domestic abuse, or are worried about someone else (NB: only download the app if safe to do so).
+The Bright Sky app is free and has lots of resources and support if you are experiencing domestic abuse, or are worried about someone else.
+It is available in 5 languages.
+(NB: only download the app if safe to do so)

 What is domestic abuse?

 Domestic abuse is violence or threatening controlling behaviour between adults who are (or used to be) in a relationship or between family members.